The Global Existence of Martingale Solutions to Stochastic Compressible Navier-Stokes Equations with Density-dependent Viscosity: Introduction

-When $\rho\mathbb{F}(\rho,\u)\equiv0$, system \eqref{sto NS constant viscosities} reduces to deterministic Navier-Stokes system.
-There are rich literatures concerning the well-posedness of weak solutions.
-Kazhikhov-Shelukhin \cite{Kazhikhov-Shelukhin1977} obtained the existence of global weak solutions to 1D compressible case in 1977.
-For an overview of the known results and earlier works in 1D or 2D cases, we refer to \cite{Hoff1992, Jiang-Zhang2001, Kazhikhov-Vaigant1995}.
-For 3D compressible Navier-Stokes equations, Lions \cite{Lions1998} proved the global existence of weak solutions to Navier-Stokes equations for $\gamma \geqslant \frac{9}{5}$ with large initial data in 1998.
-Then Feireisl-Novotn\'y-Petzeltov\'a in \cite{Feireisl-Novotny-Petzeltova2001} extended the existence of weak solutions to $\gamma>\frac{3}{2}$ by using a new test function in 2001.
-In 2021, Hu \cite{Huxianpeng2021} obtained the renormalized global weak solution for $\frac{6}{5}<\gamma<\frac{3}{2}$ up to a closed set with zero parabolic Hausdorff measure.
-Now we turn to the stochastic case when $\rho\mathbb{F}(\rho,\u)\not\equiv 0$, we can consider the so-called martingale solution of the system, which can be interpreted as weak solution in stochastic version \cite{QianYing2017, Karatzas1988}.
-Wang-Wang \cite{Wang-Wang2015} obtained global martingale solutions to stochastic Navier-Stokes equations in a bounded domain with non-slip boundary condition in 2015.
-In 2016, Breit-Hofmanova \cite{Breit-Hofmanova2016} showed the existence of global martingale solution on a torus with periodic boundary condition.
-Smith got global martingale solutions \cite{Smith2017} in which the stochastic forces are Lipschitz continuous in 2017.
+When $\rho\mathbb{F}(\rho,\u)\equiv0$, system \eqref{sto NS} reduces to deterministic Navier-Stokes system.
+There are numerous results concerning the well-posedness of weak solutions, among which we select in this subsection the ones most relevant to our work.
+Kazhikhov-Shelukhin \cite{Kazhikhov-Shelukhin1977} obtained the existence of global weak solutions to the initial boundary problem of 1D Navier-Stokes-Fourier system in 1977.
+Lions \cite{Lions1998} proved the global existence with large initial data in 1998 for $\gamma \geqslant \frac{3}{2}$ as $n=2$ and $\gamma \geqslant \frac{9}{5}$ as $n=3$.
+Then in 2001, Feireisl-Novotn\'y-Petzeltov\'a \cite{Feireisl-Novotny-Petzeltova2001} extended the range of adiabatic exponent to $\gamma>\frac{n}{2}$ in Leray sense.
+In 2003, Jiang-Zhang \cite{Jiang-Zhang2003} extended to $\gamma>1$ for the spherically symmetric solutions.
+In 2021, Hu \cite{Huxianpeng2021} obtained the renormalized global weak solutions for $\frac{6}{5}<\gamma<\frac{3}{2}$ up to a closed set with zero parabolic Hausdorff measure.

-The above stochastic result are under constant viscosities.
-However, in physics the viscosities $\mu$ and $\lambda$ usually depend on temperature or density, or both.
-In isentropic case, the viscosities depend on density, denoted as $\mu (\rho)$ and $\lambda(\rho)$.
-This fact can be derived from the Chapman-Enskorg expansion in Boltzman equation \cite{TatsienLi}.